Nourhannealy/Web-assignment/ShelfMate/README.txt

 Admin:
 Admin_Landing_books -> Admin's Home Page
-Admin_Add_Book -> Admin can add details of a new book Admin_Edit_Book -> Admin can edit an details of an existing book Admin_Book_Details -> Details of the Specific choosen Book Admin_Profile -> Admin's Profile info
+Admin_Add_Book -> Admin can add details of a new book Admin_Edit_Book -> Admin can edit details of an existing book Admin_Book_Details -> Details of a specific Book Admin_Profile -> Admin's Profile info

 Have fun navigating & exploring our website!